Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Introduction

 \section{Introduction}

 Advances in deep learning have transformed the modern outlook of artificial intelligence and machine learning.
-Deep neural networks (DNNs) have demonstrated the ability to learn, generalize, and achieve state-of-the-art performance across a range of applications, including image and video classification, autonomous driving, robotic grasping, multi-player games, video captioning, natural language processing, translation and speech recognition (see e.g. the review \cite{lecun2015deep} and references therein).
-What makes these success stories so compelling is that they rely on little or no a priori knowledge of the problem of interest.
-To aficionados, these repeated successes have created the illusory perception that deep learning is a universally applicable hammer for all machine learning problems.
+Deep neural networks (DNNs) have demonstrated the ability to learn, generalize, and achieve state-of-the-art performance across a range of applications, including image and video classification, autonomous driving, robotic grasping, multi-player games, video captioning, natural language processing, translation and speech recognition (see e.g. the review \cite{lecunetal2015} and references therein).

-A more careful examination of these results reveals that progress has often relied on clever design of neural network architectures.
-The architecture of the neural network that solves image classification is drastically different from the architecture of the neural network that solves robotic grasping.
-While it is unclear what defines an optimal architecture for these problems, there are clearly elements specific to each problem that impact the form of the solution.
-DNNs do incorporate domain-specific knowledge, but this process is still painstakingly manual.
-This raises the age-old question: ``How do we learn how to learn in the context of real world scientific problems?"
-More specifically, how do we integrate a priori scientific knowledge about a research problem into the learning process of a deep artificial neural network.

 Deep learning so far has relied on its general advantageous properties which do not necessarily take into account specific laws obeyed by the data.
-However, there is a law in scientific computing (expressed in different ways e.g. in statistics it is called the Rao-Blackwell theorem \cite{liu}) which says the following: {\it any} property of the system under investigation (symmetry, conservation laws etc.) that is known should be built in the algorithm because it can result in significant gains in efficiency.
+However, there is a law in scientific computing (expressed in different ways e.g. in statistics it is called the Rao-Blackwell theorem \cite{liu2001}) which says the following: {\it any} property of the system under investigation (symmetry, conservation laws etc.) that is known should be built in the algorithm because it can result in significant gains in efficiency.
 In this spirit, instilling physical laws (constraints) to the deep learning algorithm or to the architecture can help.
 In the current work, we examine how training algorithms can incorporate constraints, thereby increasing the computational efficiency and fidelity of DNN models.
-In particular, we want to examine how enforcing directly a constraint in the context of a Generative Adversarial Network (GAN) can improve its efficiency and/or accuracy.
-We have chosen GANs as a framework to enforce constraints because of their promising performance in training generators and because they do not require supervision.
-We examine how to enforce constraints both for interpolation and extrapolation (prediction).
-The two cases need to be treated differently.